cdenq/cdenq/README.md

 As a mathematics and philosphy major turned software developer and data scientist, I am extremely interested in mobilizing my career towards impact.
 I am keen about adding as much value back into my community and the world at large. 🌎

+I am an avid self-learner and serial project builder.
+Please see my projects below as examples of my work!

 ##
 ### ⭐ **Featured Projects**